nmmmnu/CubicHyperLogLog/README.md

 Unlike clasical HyperLogLog counter, CubicHyperLogLog also allows removing !!! items.

-Unlike clasical HyperLogLog counter, CubicHyperLogLog also be used like kind of Bloom Filter. but it getting saturated very fast and usage is not very useful.
+Unlike clasical HyperLogLog counter, CubicHyperLogLog also be used like kind of Bloom Filter, but it getting saturated very fast and usage is not very useful.

 There are following implementations:

-1. Redis - avoiding read, gives atomicity.
+1. Redis - avoiding reading, gives atomicity.

-2. Cassandra - reading, gives great performance and atomicity.
+2. Cassandra - avoiding reading, gives great performance and atomicity.
    You will NOT neet to read / write at QUORUM.